Please read the “TCT Disclaimer” under the True Crime tab at the top of the page before reading any true crime posts.

 “Basically, her scalp is missing from the top of her head,” Lucas said.
 It appears, he said, that the scalp had been cut by a sharp object and then torn from her head.
 “There’s absence of tissue, we’re looking directly at bone.”

 Lucas also testified that Kasian may have been alive while she was tortured.
 There were signs, he said, of bleeding — which means Kasian’s heart was beating while she sustained the injuries.
 Dr. Lucas also described defensive wounds on Kasian’s hands — another indicator she was alive during the ordeal.

-Mokayef produced evidence from forensic experts that establishes that Leibel and Kasian were in the apartment before and after Kasian’s body was found by tracing their cellphone locations.
+Mokayef produced evidence from forensic experts that establish that Leibel and Kasian were in the apartment before and after Kasian’s body was found by tracing their cellphone locations.
 She also showed pictures indicating that Leibel had some “defensive” marks on his face when he left the apartment briefly, several hours before police finally entered the apartment.